-At our nursery we operate a 'Key Person' system.
+At our Nurseries we will operate a ‘key person’ system.
 A key person will be allocated to you and your child as soon as possible after your initial visit or first session.
-We hope our Key Person system provides you and your child with a sense of security.

 What is a Key Person?